uaanchorage/GSoC/FAQ.md

 # Can I email the proposals to the mentors?
 Yes, please draft the proposal and email it to the mentors.
 CC all the mentors in one email rather than sending individual emails to each mentor.
 Make sure your proposal is in complete shape before sending it for reviews.
 You do not want mentors to review a very early draft.

+# Can you point me to easy projects and easy bugs to start?
+Project ideas as listed at https://github.com/uaanchorage/GSoC/ along with their GitHub links.
+Please find the respective bug reports and discussions from those individual repositories.
+Please note that while we welcome PRs, it is not necessary to create a PR just for the sake of doing it.
+Meaningless PRs (for example, those who make superficial meaningless changes while breaking critical features) waste everyone's time.

+# Is there a Discord, Slack, Telegram, or Whatsapp groups to discuss the Alaska projects?
+No, our discussions happen in the respective GitHub discussion forums.
+Any design specific discussions that you like to keep private and proposal drafts maybe shared with the mentors by email.
+But to maintain the true open source nature, we encourage keeping the discussions to GitHub when possible.

+# I have already contributed 350 hours or more during the application period.
+Can I apply for a full-time (350 hours) project, but not do much coding during the GSoC?
+No, the actual coding is meant to happen during the GSoC itself.
+If you are applying for a full-time project, you are expected to work 350 hours regardless of your previous contributions to Alaska.